ian-barnes/ian-barnes.github.io/_posts/2014-02-27-Aurora-Borealis.md

 Tonight I saw the northern lights for the first time.

-I got a text from Dan at nine, and another from Avigail at a quarter past saying that Ashley had phoned.
-I was just about to leave the pub where a few of us had
-eaten: Ian and Magnus from Orkney, Euan from Shetland, George from Lewis, Fiona and Eric from Thurso, and me.
+I got a text from Dan at nine.
+I was just about to leave the pub where a few of us had eaten: Ian and Magnus from Orkney, Euan from Shetland, George from Lewis, Fiona and Eric from Thurso, and me.
 They're all visiting for our annual faculty conference.

 So I detoured to Findhorn beach on the way home, and stood for half an hour,